Just the Two of Us (Grover Washington Jr. song): Toshinobu Kubota version

 "Just the Two of Us" was covered by Japanese singer Toshinobu Kubota as a duet with Caron Wheeler in 1991, for his album Kubojah: Parallel World I. The song was listed as "Just the 2 of Us", featuring a reggae-style beat.
 In 1995, Kubota re-recorded the song with a more R&B-style beat for his album Sunshine, Moonlight.
 In 1996, he released the song as the second single from the album.
 The song charted at number 30 on the Oricon Weekly Singles chart and remained on the charts for five weeks.
-It was included in the setlist during the Oyeees!
-Tour.
-During the tour, Joi Cardwell, who sang backing vocals during the tour, performed the song as a duet with Kubota.
-In 2007, Double performed the song on the MTV Japan Icons Special; during the performance, Kubota walked onto the stage to complete the song with her.
-In 2012, Kubota performed the song with Japanese singer Yuri, who was also a background vocalist during his "Party Ain't A Party Tour".
-The performance was included on his concert DVD "Party Ain't A Party", which was released in May 2012.

 Music video

-In 1996, Toshi Kubota and Caron Wheeler shot a music video for the song.
+In 1996, Kubota and Wheeler shot a music video for the song.
 The video is set at night, at a party in Kubota's apartment.
 Wheeler watches the party from the fire escape of the next apartment building.
 The single version was used for the audio format of the video.
 There are also shots of other musicians playing their instruments during the party, a group of elderly men playing cards outside the apartment on the sidewalk, and a couple dancing in another room of the apartment.